safwanhossain/regression_equilibrium/README.md

 cost (in GT literature called price of anarchy) of the equilibrium solution.
 That is the ratio of the MSE of the equilbrium to the MSE of reporting honestly.
 We want to see these quatities as a function of N (number of agent), P, and XDIM (the dimension of the x values).
 We sweep each parameter and use default values for the rest.
 Each datapoint is the average of a 1000 simulations.
 The code is parallelized so that the simulations can run on multiple concurrent processes.

-To run experiments (synthetic):
+Notes: SEE constants.py BEFORE RUNNING.
+Requirements: numpy, cvxpy, concurrent To run experiments (synthetic):

     ./main_parallel <n,p,d,a>

+To run experiments (real):

+    ./main_real_data <california/taiwan>

 To plot curves